Nissan NV200: Nissan e-NV200

 The e-NV200 is the battery-electric version of the NV200 panel van.
 Nissan introduced the concept version of the e-NV200 at the 2012 North American International Auto Show in Detroit.
 The e-NV200 has a 24 kWh battery pack that was expected to have a range similar to Nissan Leaf of 73 mi.

 Trials with a prototype were conducted with Japan Post Service beginning in July 2011, followed by trials with FedEx in London starting in December 2011, AEON Retail Co., Ltd., FedEx Express in Yokohama Area, Tochigi prefectural government in prefecture's rural areas from 3 September 2012.

 More testing with a more advanced pre-production version, unveiled at the 64th IAA Commercial Vehicle International Motor Show in Hanover, took place in Singapore, the UK, the U.S. and Brazil, Coca-Cola Central Japan Co. starting in mid-November 2012, FedEx Express in Singapore, Saitama City, DHL Japan in Tokyo Metropolitan Area.

 A more extensive 6-month trial with 28 units delivered to British Gas began in the UK in November 2013.
 The pre-production version of e-NV200 was unveiled at the 2013 Tokyo Motor Show.

 The production version of the e-NV200 was unveiled at the 2014 Geneva Motor Show.
 The production version of the e-NV200 has 30% of new components compared with the internal combustion NV200.
 Production of Nissan e-NV200 began at Nissan's plant in Barcelona, Spain, by mid-2014.

 Launched in June 2013, the car was scheduled to go on sale in Europe in the same month and in Japan in October.
-Pricing in Germany will start at €25,058 (~ US$28,055).
+Prices in Germany will start at €25,058 (~ US$28,055).
 The e-NV200 was the top selling electric commercial van in Europe in 2016 with 4,319 units delivered.
 A tall-roof variant was launched in 2020 as the e-NV200 XL Voltia, increasing cargo volume by 90%.

-The Nissan e-NV200 was expected to be available by 2017 for the NYC Taxi of Tomorrow fleet.
+The Nissan e-NV200 was expected to be available by 2017 for the New York City's Taxi of Tomorrow fleet.
 However, structural changes would be required to bring the e-NV200 into compliance with US Federal Motor Vehicle Safety Standards, and the van never was released to the US market.

 In 2021, Nissan unveiled the Townstar EV, which will replace the e-NV200.
 The Townstar EV is a rebadged Renault Kangoo E-Tech.